-The satirist goes on to say,-
+The satirist goes on to say,---

+" That lewd lad ought evil to thrive, That hangeth on his hips more than he earneth, And feareth no debt, so that dukes praise them, But beg and borrow of burgesses in towns Furs of ffoyne and many other wares, And are not a bean the better though they borrow ever.
+And unless the sleeves slide on the earth, They will be as wroth as the wind, and worry those that made it; And if the elbows were only down to the heels, Or passing the knee, it was not accounted."
 But now there is a guise, the quaintest of all, A wondrous curious craft, lately arrived, That men call carving the cloth all to pieces, That seven good sewers, in the course of six weeks after, May not set the seams, or sew them again.

-^{} The language of these extracts is modernised.
+The language of these extracts is modernised.